LoneSalmon/Active-Directory/README.md

   <img src="https://github.com/LoneSalmon/Active-Directory/assets/132819728/a3977a55-c597-4e2b-8069-e4cfb512276d">
 </p>

-- Once we insert the DNS of our DC1 and try again, we will be prompted to enter a domain Admin User/pass and DC2 will be migrated to our domain:
+- Once we insert the DNS of our DC1 and try again, we will be prompted to enter a domain Admin User/pass, and DC2 will be migrated to our domain:  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/assets/132819728/1ea04923-6853-469d-a4e1-1e43a1db26ea">